cc-ai/climategan/README.md

 from skimage.io import imsave
 from tqdm import tqdm

-from omnigan.trainer import Trainer from omnigan.utils import find_images
+from climategan.trainer import Trainer from climategan.utils import find_images
-from omnigan.tutils import tensor_ims_to_np_uint8s
+from climategan.tutils import tensor_ims_to_np_uint8s
-from omnigan.transforms import PrepareInference
+from climategan.transforms import PrepareInference

 model_path = "some/path/to/output/folder" # not .ckpt